Toronto Metropolitan University

 Evaluation Guidelines and General Information:

-The two term tests will be practical in nature and will consist of specific tasks to be accomplished using the MATLAB software during a prescribed amount of time.
-The practical tests can be closed book (no notes or books allowed but integrated MATLAB help remains available).
+The midterm is practical on computer and consists of specific tasks to be accomplished with the MATLAB software during a prescribed amount of time.
+The practical test is closed book (no notes or books allowed but integrated MATLAB help remains available).
 Submission of the tests are done electronically using a secure proprietary system.
 The term tests take place in the lab room during the scheduled lab time.

 The term project will consist of a larger scale project using most of the concepts covered during the course.
 It is required that the project be worked on in teams of three or four students (no more, no less, no exceptions).
-Projects are due during the last week of classes (date to be announced).
+Projects are due during week #11 (see date above).
 Late projects will not be accepted for marking.
 Projects must be submitted in the format detailed in class, and are to be submitted as directed by your Professor.
 Projects submitted in any other fashion are deemed void.

 It is important to know your CPS118 section number.
-Marks will be lost on any evaluation missing proper identification, i.e. Family/Last Name, Given/First Name and Section Number.
-Student numbers MUST NEVER appear on submissions UNLESS they are specifically requested.
+Marks will be lost on any evaluation missing proper identification, i.e. Family/Last Name, Given/First Name, Student Number and Section Number.

 As course topics typically develop based on material from previous lectures, students are strongly urged to attend ALL classes.
 If you miss any material due to illness or other unavoidable circumstance be sure to catch up before the next class.
 Falling behind is the typical cause of course failure.